 MAM volunteer docents lead hundreds of schoolchildren, adults, and special groups through exhibitions each year.
 MAM’s education team offers monthly trainings for those interested in becoming docents.
 These trainings are happening virtually now.
 Year-round docent enhancement sessions occur on Zoom on the first Tuesday of each month, 11 AM to 12:30 PM.
 Join us to build community, make new friends, and share our love of art.
 MAM will provide the necessary tools, skills, and practice for docents.
 No previous experience is necessary.
 Volunteer today!
 Contact Kay Grissom-Kiely at email@example.com.

-In the afternoons, MAM engages under-resourced populations through the ARTreach program, modeled on FGAE.
+MAM engages under-resourced populations through the ARTreach program each summer.
+ARTreach is modeled after the successful Fifth Grade Art Experience, which runs during the school year.
 A dozen nonprofit summer camps, serving 700 low-income children visit MAM for an interactive tour and hands-on art-making experience.
-The program provides an opportunity for a diverse cross-section of Missoula’s youth from surrounding rural communities and the Flathead Nation to experience contemporary art in an interactive and creative way; through open-ended interpretation, and a hands-on art project taught by professional, practicing artists.
-Every student is given a sketchbook to keep and begins developing ideas through sketching.
-Each student leaves with their own original work of art.
-Students receive family passes as an invitation to return to MAM.
-Begun in 2015 has reached over 2,500 youth and broadens MAM’s partnerships with a diverse array of social service agencies in Missoula.
+The program provides an opportunity for a diverse cross-section of Missoula’s youth from surrounding rural communities and the Flathead Nation to experience contemporary art in an interactive and creative way; through open-ended interpretation, and a hands-on art project taught by professional artists.
+ARTRreach began in 2015 has reached over 2,500 youth and broadens MAM’s partnerships with a diverse array of social service agencies in Missoula.

 For over 20 years, MAM has acted as the primary arts provider for Missoula’s Flagship Program.
-MAM hires and trains Teaching Artists to develop curriculum and lead quality art-making experiences during afterschool hours.
-Currently the program serves two MCPS elementary schools (Hawthorne & Franklin Schools) and one MCPS middle school (C.S.
-Porter) serving the most under-resourced youth population in Missoula.
-Last year, the program changed its name to Flagship Core and received renewed funding to further refine its art programming to serve a targeted group of 20 students demonstrating the greatest need from these same three Title 1 schools.
+MAM hires and trains Teaching Artists to develop curriculum and leads quality art-making experiences during afterschool hours.
+Currently, the program serves three Missoula County Public Schools: Hawthorne and Franklin Elementary Schools and C.S.
+Porter Middle School, which serves the most under-resourced youth population in Missoula.
 The art programming will be designed to support academic learning and provide social and emotional enrichment to increase student engagement and achievement.
-The program begins with a snack and physical activity followed by a half hour of academic intervention time.
+The program begins with a snack and physical activity followed by a half-hour of academic intervention time.
 The final hour is comprised of dynamic art programming with highly skilled teaching artists trained by MAM’s education team.

 MAM on the MOVE!